Which place is cheaper, Milan or Brussels?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Milan and Brussels during the summer are popular places to visit.
 Most visitors come to Brussels for the city activities and the family-friendly experiences during these months.
 Also, the summer months attract visitors to Milan because of the city activities, the music scene, and the family-friendly experiences.

 In July, Brussels is generally cooler than Milan.
-Temperatures in Brussels average around 18°C (65°F), and Milan stays around 23°C (73°F).
+Daily temperatures in Brussels average around 18°C (65°F), and Milan fluctuates around 23°C (73°F).

 In Milan, it's very sunny this time of the year.
 In the summer, Brussels often gets less sunshine than Milan.
 Brussels gets 186 hours of sunny skies this time of year, while Milan receives 250 hours of full sun.

 Brussels usually gets more rain in July than Milan.
 Brussels gets 75 mm (3 in) of rain, while Milan receives 60 mm (2.4 in) of rain this time of the year.